 Yet all that bravado, cheap shots and attempts at intimidation came at a heavy price.
 The NFL is an eye for an eye league and punishment will be meted on the field of play.
 By the time the Oilers nicknamed the Astrodome “The House of Pain” they produced bulletin board material for all who played against them.
 Much like teams facing the Dallas Cowboys and their “America’s Team” mantra, every other team brought their “big boy” pads to dish out some hits on the Oilers as well.
 It was great theater.

 One of the most vicious games in NFL history was when the Oilers went to Philadelphia to play the Eagles in 1988.
 What preceded the game was the late Toby Caston walking around Veteran’s Stadium with that Army helmet on.
 Buddy Ryan’s Eagles were ready and both teams passed out highlight reel hits all game long.
 In the video, you saw #21 Evan Cooper completely knock out Oiler receiver Ernest Givins with a shot to the chest.
-Apparently time doesn’t heal all wounds because when these two matched up again in 1991, https://taylorblitztimes.com/2011/06/10/death-becomes-of-the-run-shoot-on-a-monday-night/ a nation got to see it up close and it was brutal.
+Apparently time doesn’t heal all wounds because when these two matched up again in 1991, The House of Pain Game, is where a nation got to see it up close and it was brutal.
 Except the Eagles handed out the best hits in a 13-6 epic.

 The Oilers were not great sportsman but they made you watch.
 Heavy hitting group that played hard.
 Were they dirty???